 Students can expect:

-The PSHCEE programme in Year 7 includes CEIAG modules focussing on Job, Career, Children and the Law, Budgeting, Equality and Gender Stereotyping
+The BLOSSOM (PSHCEE) programme in Year 7 includes CEIAG modules focussing on Job, Career, Children and the Law, Budgeting, Equality and Gender Stereotyping

 Careers lessons and activities will focus on post-16 options and the range of qualifications and routes available using amongst usual teaching methods, a mock interview with a local professional and KUDOS, an on-line careers exploration tool.

 All year 11 students are supported with their post-16 applications.
 They attend a 6th former for a day event in school and receive subject based assemblies.
 Students have a 1-to-1 careers guidance interview about their post-16 options and given impartial advice about their course choice.
 Students can opt-in to further advice through the school’s drop-in careers service.
 LAC and potential NEET students receive additional support from the borough’s 14-19 service.
 Potential NEET students also attend a Careers event outside school to further explore their options.

 All 6th form students have access to a drop-in careers service in school delivered by the Careers Education Co-ordinator.
 Details about opt-in career events and courses are highlighted to all 6th form students via regular emails and via the daily tutor presentation via FROG.
 An HE ‘Futures’ fair is organised in the Autumn term.
 6th formers are supported through the UCAS process by their tutor and by attending workshops and assemblies presented by outside speakers from HE institutions, alumni and other professionals.
 Specialist workshops and interviews are organised to support alternative post-18 choices through organisations such as The Challenge (Step Up programme), the DWP School’s Apprenticeship Team and Sky.

 - One-to-one information, advice and guidance available on a drop-in basis in the careers room, Pankhurst

 - Office number: 020 88474281 extension 2278